Maburidi/MATH233_Project/README.md

+# Image Segmentation Using Regularized Level Set Method

-# This is the C++ code for the MATH-233 final Project
+## This is the C++ code for the MATH-233 final Project
 Comments/Bugs/Problems: maburidi@ucmerced.edu

 November, 2022.
 Initial release